MicrosoftDocs/azure-devops-docs/docs/accounts/connect-account-to-aad.md

     c.
 When the token is created, make a note of it as it cannot be viewed again.
 Copy it from the browser into the clipboard.

-3. If you don't want to be prompted to choose between accounts, [rename your Microsoft account](https://support.microsoft.com/en-us/help/11545/microsoft-account-rename-your-personal-account) to a different email that does not conflict with your Azure AD identity or simply [close your Microsoft account](#optional-close-the-temporary-msa-if-you-created-one) if it’s no longer needed.
+3. If you don't want to be prompted to choose between accounts, [rename your Microsoft account](https://support.microsoft.com/en-us/help/11545/microsoft-account-rename-your-personal-account) to a different email that does not conflict with your Azure AD identity or simply [close your Microsoft account](#optional-close-the-temporary-msa-if-you-created-one) if it's no longer needed.

 4. If you used a Microsoft account to sign up for a [Visual Studio with MSDN subscription](https://www.visualstudio.com/vs/pricing/) that includes VSTS as a benefit, you can add a work or school account that's managed by Azure Active Directory to your subscription.
 Learn [how to link work or school accounts to Visual Studio with MSDN subscriptions](https://docs.microsoft.com/en-us/vsts/billing/link-msdn-subscription-to-organizational-account-vs).